FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_1_2_task.md

   **Instance B** | **`curl 10.3.2.10`** {{<success>}}

 {{% notice tip %}}
 Due to the configuration of the Transit gateway route tables, the east/west traffic between VPC-A and VPC-B to VPC-C is not being routed through the inspection VPC.
-That is why you are able to allow HTTP, SSH, and other between these VPCs.
+That is why you are able to allow HTTP, SSH, and other traffic between these VPCs.
 While this may be acceptable for trusted and low security risk environments, it is best practice to have clear visibility and control on what communication is allowed.
 {{% /notice %}}

    {{% /expand %}}